 If your personal circumstances have had a sustained adverse effect on your academic achievement at undergraduate level or you are member of a specified group known to be under-represented in higher education, you may be eligible for Graduate Access Melbourne (GAM).
 For more information please visit the Graduate Access Melbourne webpage.

 Completed GAM forms are to be submitted directly to the University of Melbourne, by the closing date for MD applications (refer to Selection Dates).

 The form stack link for Graduate Access Melbourne application can be accessed here.

 Transferring into the Melbourne MD

 It is not possible to transfer into the University of Melbourne's Doctor of Medicine program, from any course.
 Nor is it possible to gain credit (advanced standing) for studies undertaken previously.
-All applicants must apply through the standard application process, as outlined below.
+All applicants must apply through the standard application process, as outlined above.